LIFE CAN BE A FAMILY BUSINESS: No Show Official @ Paris Fashion Week

 CALI: I’ve revised the notion of time in my own life to the point where I often don’t know what day it is.
 Living in a clock-based world means I can’t let it go entirely, but I’m going to come as close as I can.

 SHAUNA: I love this question.
-I have been feeling for a long time that quantifying time is a ridiculous endeavour.
+I have been feeling for a long time that quantifying time is a ridiculous endeavor.
 It’s such a slippery beast that expands and contracts without us acknowledging it.
 I think a lot of work could be done on this and a shift in our understanding of time could be very powerful / game changer.

 MISHA: We need to think about time being part of nature, not part of the machine.
 We really only need to consider the day and the night, the seasons, the actual weather.
 And this all moves around.
 I’m not sure how the fashion calendar adapts to global warming, for example.
 Puffer jackets delivering in 40 degree heat?
 Resort drops in January?
 Fashion should have the ability to move across time, wear last winter’s fashions and enjoy them again – and not replace them unless they need replacing.